 The interpretative note modifies and significantly extends the standards relating to this sector in terms of:

 - Definition of ML and TF risks associated with products and VASPs: countries should identify, assess and understand the money laundering and terrorist financing risks that arise from virtual business activities and VASP activities or operations.
-The ML and TF risk prevention measures identified must be adequate and proportionate for the purpose of preventing the risk of money laundering and terrorist financing.
+The ML and TF risk prevention measures identified must be adequate and proportionate to prevent the risk of money laundering and terrorist financing.

-•The provision of national licensing mechanisms: VASPs must be subject to licensing and registration even if they were a natural person.
-Competent authorities should take the necessary legal or regulatory measures to prevent criminals or their associates from holding or being the actual beneficiary, of a significant or controlling interest or from holding a management function in a VASP.
+- The provision of national licensing mechanisms: VASPs must be subject to licensing and registration even if they were a natural person.
+Competent authorities should take the necessary legal or regulatory measures to prevent criminals or their associates from holding or being the actual beneficiary of a significant or controlling interest or holding a management function in a VASP.
 Countries should act to identify natural or legal persons who carry out VASP activities without the necessary license or registration and apply appropriate sanctions.

-•Supervision: countries should ensure that VASPs are subject to adequate regulation and supervision or monitoring for AML / CFT and that they operate in accordance with the relevant FATF recommendations in order to mitigate the risks of money laundering and terrorist financing arising themselves.
+- Supervision: countries should ensure that VASPs are subject to adequate regulation and supervision or monitoring for AML / CFT.
+They operate in accordance with the relevant FATF recommendations to mitigate the risks of money laundering and terrorist financing arising themselves.
 The VASP should be subject to effective systems for monitoring and compliance with national requirements AML / CFT.
-The VASP should be supervised or monitored by a competent authority should conduct supervision or risk-based monitoring.
-The supervisors should have adequate powers to supervise or monitor and ensure compliance by the VASP of the requirements to combat money laundering and terrorist financing, including the authority to conduct inspections, compel the production of information and impose sanctions.
+The VASP should be supervised or monitored by a competent authority that should conduct supervision or risk-based monitoring.
+The supervisors should have adequate powers to manage or monitor and ensure compliance by the VASP with the requirements to combat money laundering and terrorist financing, including the authority to conduct inspections, compel the production of information, and impose sanctions.
 Supervisors must have the power to impose a range of disciplinary and financial penalties, including the power to revoke, limit or suspend the license or registration of VASP, where applicable.

-•Registration and Exchange of Information: Countries should ensure that VASP original (first contact with customers) obtain and retain the required information for the CDD of the subscriber and the beneficiary, and that information is sent to the VASP final and made available to the authorities competent.
+- Registration and Exchange of Information: Countries should ensure that VASP original (first contact with customers) obtains and retain the required information for the CDD of the subscriber and the beneficiary, and that information is sent to the VASP final and made available to the authorities competent.

 In general, there is a regulatory framework currently being defined for what concerns the ML and TF aspects of cryptocurrencies.
-The local regulations already contain KYC, Recording and Reporting controls while huge steps remain to be taken regarding the regulation of the mechanisms for offering and managing exchanges with specific reference to the protection of investors/savers.
+The local regulations already contain KYC, Recording, and Reporting controls.
+At the same time, huge steps remain to be taken regarding the regulation of the mechanisms for offering and managing exchanges with specific reference to the protection of investors/savers.
 Sanction Scanner is AML compatibility software that helps cryptocurrencies' compatibility processes.
 You can provide your AML obligations with Sanction Scanner.
 You can contact us for information about our AML solutions.